Living With IBS? Gastroenterologists Say Spicy Food Can—and Should—Stay on the Table

 If you're feeling constipated

 If spicy food has left you constipated, Dr. Pedre suggests sipping aloe vera juice, which keeps the digestive tract moving as it's full of gut-loving nutrients like several important vitamins and nutrients, such as vitamins B, C, E, and folic acid.
 What's more aloe vera helps maintain a healthy, well-balanced microbiome by supporting the "good" bacteria in the gut.
-Additionally, the high fiber and water content of the plant helps boost digestion, as it keeps things smoothly.
+Additionally, the high fiber and water content of the plant helps boost digestion, as it keeps things running smoothly.

 If you're experiencing diarrhea